salto-io/salto/docs/salto_configuration.md

 AppConfig:
       installationID: string
       telemetry: TelemetryConfig

 TelemetryConfig:
       url: string
       enabled: boolean
       token: string
       flushInterval?: number
 ```

+This configuration file is being generated on the first time the user
+is running the `init` command.

 # Environment variables

 | Name                   | Default when undefined      | Description